 Text for video here (pdf):

-This video prepared by World Preservation Foundation
+World Preservation Foundation

 How should the global economy evolve through 2100, given the risks of climate change?